The Blue Jays' offseason is off to a poor start and it hasn't even officially begun

 To translate: the Blue Jays' offseason hasn't officially started yet and things are already not going well.

 Kirk's part of the equation is pretty simple here.
-He's always been more of an offensive-minded backstop than a defensive one, which is fine.
-He showed that off with a .719 OPS in this year's second half, which is a huge step up from the .631 mark he had in the first half.
+He's at some points been more of an offensive-minded backstop than a defensive one, but he took gigantic strides defensively this season.
+He showed his offensive prowess off with a .719 OPS in this year's second half, which is a huge step up from the .631 mark he had in the first half.
 Kirk finished his year with a .297 average in 20 games across Sept/Oct.

 Entering next season with him as the primary catcher shouldn't be an issue for the Blue Jays.
 The fact that Heineman is set to return as the backup is where the problem lies.
 The Blue Jays have leaned so heavily on a strong dual-catcher setup, with each player getting quite a bit of playing time as the year marches on.